DanielAJoyce/SimonSequenceGame-Javascript/readme.md

 ## This project is inspired by the project brief given at FreeCodeCamp.org:
 ## https://www.freecodecamp.org/challenges/build-a-simon-game

+### Currently resdesigning to make more aesethetically pleasing!
+- I'm wanting to slightly design the interface to make it a little bit more pleasant on the eyes.
+Especially as its going onto the portfolio.
+This will most likely come in the form of using SVG.

 ### The user stories that were created for the project were as follows:
 - I am presented with a random series of button presses.
 - Each time I input a series of button presses correctly, I see the same series of button presses but with an additional step.